mklemmingen/BoomChess-Android/README.md

 Idiocracied chess, with health, guns, obstacles, boom and stuff.

-Featuring complex health, damage and movement systems to promote both pure tactical logic and the inclusion of randomness into decision making.
+Featuring complex health, damage and movement systems to promote both tactical logic and the inclusion of randomness into decision making.

 Makes lots of cool boom sounds.

+non-deterministic chess.

 ![Gif of BoomChess Gameplay](https://github.com/mklemmingen/mklemmingen/blob/3556596be154afc9ec85af4a719772fc1042eaa4/boomchessandroid.gif?raw=true)